mqtt2go/mqtt2go.github.io/add-wps.md

 ## Device Configuration
 <p align="justify">
-The device configuration is happening over topics that are unique to this only process.
+The device configuration is happening over topics that are unique to this process only.
 To secure that the configuration will be done to the intended device, a unique <strong>device_ids</strong> is utilized during the process.
 </p>

 ### Topics Structure